R. Graham Esdale, Jr.Principal | Personal Injury and Product Liability

 Graham was selected as a finalist for Public Justice’s 2014 Trial Lawyer of the Year, along with the other members of the trial team, for his work in the verdict against Toyota in Oklahoma.
 This award is given by Public Justice to the lawyer or trial team making the most outstanding contribution to the public through precedent-setting litigation in the last year.
 Graham also was named Beasley Allen's 2014 Products Liability Section Lawyer of the Year.

-Graham is a member of the Federal Bar Association, and is a member of the State Bar Judicial Liaison Committee.
+Graham is a member of the Federal Bar Association and the State Bar Judicial Liaison Committee.

-He is married to the former Leigh Ann Hibbett of Florence, Alabama, and they have two children, Whitney and Robert.
-Whitney is a sophomore in Pre-Med at Auburn University.
-Robert is 9 years old, and a music lover.
+He is married to the former Leigh Ann Hibbett of Florence, Ala., and they have two children, Whitney and Robert.
+Whitney is completing her final semester in Physician Assistant School at UAB.
+Robert is 15 years old, and a music lover.
 He apparently has the goal of obtaining every musical instrument known to man.
 His latest requests are for a harp and a cowbell.

 - Alabama, U.S. District Court for the Northern, Middle, and Southern Districts of Alabama (1989)

 - U.S. Court of Appeals, Eleventh Circuit (1989)

 - Montgomery County Bar Association

 - Alabama State Bar - Judicial Liaison Committee